Money tips for travellers

 One of the most important factors for a stress-free vacation or business trip is ensuring you can access – and protect – your money.
 Thanks to international ATM networks and online banking, it's a lot easier to manage and exchange funds internationally.
 But there are still a few things to keep in mind before you leave our home and native land.

-Register for Online Banking.
+Register for Online Banking

 If you haven't already, be sure to sign up for Online Banking.
 With Internet access, you'll have 24/7access to your accounts and be able to pay bills and transfer funds wherever you are.

-Ensure you have the right amount and type of insurance.
+Ensure you have the right amount and type of insurance

-Paying for travel and major purchases with your MasterCard credit card® can offer extra protection over and above your private or employer's travel insurance.
+Paying for travel and major purchases with your Mastercard® credit card can offer extra protection over and above your private or employer's travel insurance.
 Depending on your card, you may be eligible to receive additional health coverage, accident and trip cancellation insurance, 90-day purchase and extended warranty protection and, if you rent a vehicle, additional collision coverage.
 Check to see what benefits your card offers.

-Use ATMs – but make sure they're a financial institution's.
+Use ATMs – but make sure they're a financial institution's

-Your Access Card offers convenient access to ATMS around the world, but surcharge-free at 4,000 THE EXCHANGE® or ACCULINK® ATMs in Canada and over 425,000 Accel® ATMs in the U.S. They're the easiest way to get cash and often provide the best exchange rate for international currencies when you're outside North America.
+Your Access Card offers convenient access to ATMs around the world, but surcharge-free at 4,500 THE EXCHANGE® or ACCULINK® ATMs in Canada and 40,000 Allpoint® ATMs and 500,000 Accel® ATMs in the U.S. They're the easiest way to get cash and often provide the best exchange rate for international currencies when you're outside North America.
 At any bank ATM there will be a transaction fee and a currency conversion fee, but it's still less than most foreign exchange kiosks.
 You can minimize fees by making larger and fewer withdrawals.
 In some countries, your first exchange may be subject to a daily withdrawal limit, so check with us before you leave.
 Stay away from "white label" machines, those not owned by a recognized bank – your fees are often double.
 Some companies even place their machines next to a bank's in hopes that travellers may get confused!
 In addition, most ATMs in Europe will not provide an option to choose which account you wish to pull funds from; in these instances, the funds will always be pulled from the primary chequing account.
 If you plan on using your Access Card in Europe, please ensure your card is linked to a chequing account.

-Let us know before you go.
+Let us know before you go

 Before you head out on your next trip – for business or pleasure – it's a good practice to let both your credit card company and your financial institution know about your travel plans.
 Make sure your contact information is up-to-date and provide both your email and cell phone numbers, in the event you need to be contacted about any irregular transactions or compromised cards.

-Carry some foreign cash.
+Carry some foreign cash

 Local currency is always welcome, and will often net you a better deal when shopping.
 In many cases, smaller merchants may not offer credit card payment services.
 If you want foreign cash before you travel, phone us or drop into your branch.
 Please note that while we'll typically have U.S., euro and pound sterling on hand, other currencies will need to be ordered in advance; however, it typically only takes a day or two.

-Check if debit is available.
+Check if debit is available